luxfi/evm/peer/README.md

 ## Client

-The client utilizes the `Network` interface to send requests to peers on the network and utilizes the `waitingHandler` to wait until a response or failure is received from the Luxd networking layer.
+The client utilizes the `Network` interface to send requests to peers on the network and utilizes the `waitingHandler` to wait until a response or failure is received from the Lux networking layer.

 This allows the user of `Client` to treat it as if it were returning results from the network synchronously.